atrigomv/lambda_checker/README.md

 The results are shown as CSV report and command-line.
 The use of this tool is complementary to the use of others and it is highly recommended the use of pure SAST solutions too which can gives widest results.

 ### Installation and environment configuration
-In order to install the tool, you can clone the git repository or download the Python script:
+In order to install the tool, you can clone the git repository or download the Python script[https://github.com/atrigomv/lambda_checker/blob/master/lambda_checker.py]:
 ```
 git clone git://github.com/atrigomv/lambda_checker.git
 ```